-Roughly 39% of American households have three or more TVs, and the average family spends more than $1,700 on clothing.
-When moving into a small apartment, think of it as an opportunity to rid your life of belongings you don’t use or need.
+Roughly 39% of American households have three or more TVs, and the average family spends more than $1,800 on clothing.
+When looking for storage ideas for a small apartment, think of it as an opportunity to rid your life of belongings you don’t use or need.
 Find items to resell or give to people in need.
-Selling items you don’t need can also make room in your budget for those disguised appliances and other smart home solutions.
+Selling or donating items you don’t need can also make room in your budget for those disguised appliances and other smart home solutions.

 Build efficient storage and design

 Whether you are looking to own or rent an apartment, look for places that implement elements of efficiency.
 One couple completely transformed its Hong Kong apartment into the home of their dreams.
 The 300-square-foot apartment includes a movable wall, a drop-down bed, a bathtub, a movie theater, and a gym.
 The architectural mind behind the project is a company called LAAB, which finds solutions for the tightest quarters of Hong Kong’s densely populated city of 7.1 million.